CloudReactor/cloudreactor-procwrapper/README.md

 merged together in the final environment / configuration dictionary.
 The default merge strategy (`DEEP`) merges recursively, even dictionaries in lists.
 The `SHALLOW` merge strategy just overwrites top-level keys, with later secret locations taking precedence.
-However, if you include the [mergedeep](https://github.com/clarketm/mergedeep) library, you can also set the merge strategy to one of:
+However, if you install the [mergedeep](https://github.com/clarketm/mergedeep) library with the `mergedeep` extra, you can also set the merge strategy to one of:

 * `REPLACE`
 * `ADDITIVE`